A proven model

 What we do

-Endeavour Clubhouse is based on the international Clubhouse model – a proven model of mental health recovery for people 18 years and older.
+Endeavour Clubhouse utilises an evidence based model – a proven model of mental health recovery for people 18 years and older.
 Its recovery-orientated approach includes both psychosocial and vocational rehabilitation.
 The Clubhouse is a non-clinical environment where people are encouraged to take a leading role in their recovery, setting and realising their own goals.

 Clubhouse members are offered opportunities to return to paid employment in an integrated work setting.
-We are currently developing a structured vocational rehabilitation program. in the interim, we support all members in their efforts to secure and sustain independent employment where members are provided ongoing support at the Clubhouse and in the community, as required.
+We currently work with local DES providers to assist with connecting our members with prospective employers . in the interim, we support all members in their efforts to secure and sustain independent employment where members are provided ongoing support at the Clubhouse and in the community, as required.

 The work-ordered day structures the daily activities within the Clubhouse.
 It parallels a usual business day and members volunteer to participate in the activities according to their interests and as they feel ready.